 Whether you choose Airbnb or a hotel, deciding what you need and want from your lodging experience is key.

 Investigate to understand the benefits and drawbacks of each option before you book your stay.
 This will help ensure you have the best vacation or most productive business travel possible.

 Family and friends of the Women Who Money team who use Airbnb report good experiences with it, and will continue to use the service as will we.

-If you’d like to give it a try and support the Women Who Money site in the process, use this link to sign-up for free and you’ll receive $40 in travel credit on a minimum $75 stay.
+If you’d like to give it a try and support the Women Who Money site in the process, use this link to sign-up for free and receive $35 off your first trip .
 (For new Airbnb guests only)